1300 Brickell Bay Dr. / Miami, FL 33131 / +1.305.403.9133 / www. La Petite Maison

 432 West 41st St. / Miami Beach, FL 33140 / +1.305.538.8533 / www.
 The Forge

-Shareef Malnik and his family have kept this culinary legend, The Forge, thriving for almost 50 years.
+Shareef Malnik and his family have kept this culinary legend, The Forge, thriving since the late 1960s.
 Perfect for a night of pampering with great steaks and fabulous wines, it’s also an excellent respite after gallery hopping.
 For a nostalgic taste of the past, try their super-chocolatey Blacksmith Pie and their wonderful soufflés.

 9101 Collins Ave. / Miami Beach, FL 33154 / +1.305.381.3333 / www.
 Le Sirenuse